How are we working together?

 Highlights

-MOTI recognizes that the historical road impact negotiations with First Nations partners are complex, time consuming and can take years to resolve.
-This new system for storing, tracking and reporting information has a spatial component, which will allow MOTI to understand current and future negotiations so MOTI can plan and resource accordingly.
-Because this information will now be easily accessible, MOTI can share information transparently, which will help progress negotiations.
-Currently, MOTI has 59 active negotiations to resolve historical road impacts on reserve, treaty and title land, and 11 projects with a signed agreement in various stages of implementation.
+The ministry recognizes that the historical road impact negotiations with First Nation partners are complex, time consuming, and can take years to resolve.
+This new system for storing, tracking, and reporting information has a spatial component which will allow TT to understand the current and future negotiations so TT can plan and resource accordingly.